RedGnad/Blob/docs/strategy.md

 4. **Risk engine (applied after the strategy, before signing)** — drawdown ladder on hourly equity marks: **−12% halves exposure, −18% flattens to USDT**.
-The official DQ gate is 30% (confirmed by organizers); this self-caps the worst observed window drawdown at ~23.6% — a ~6.4-point margin under the confirmed 30% gate.
-Token allowlist and per-trade / daily-count caps are enforced here too.
+The official DQ gate is 30%; this self-caps the worst observed window drawdown at ~23.6% — a ~6.4-point margin under the confirmed 30% gate.
+Token allowlist and per-trade / daily-count caps are enforced.

-5. **Daily-trade guarantee** — the contest requires ≥1 trade/day (7/week); a day in
+5. **Daily-trade guarantee** — ≥1 trade/day (7/week); a day in
    cash = DQ.
 When the strategy doesn't trade (e.g. risk-off), a minimum **qualifying micro-trade** fires, preferring to trim an existing holding so it never builds exposure the strategy didn't ask for.
 Retried every hour until it lands.

-## 3. Calibration — how the parameters were chosen
+## 3. Calibration

 Three calibrations (defensive / moderate / return-seeking) were backtested on **358 independent 7-day windows** (fresh capital and drawdown peak per window — exactly the